commandAGI/commandAGI/docs/installation.md

 # Installation Guide

-This guide provides detailed instructions for installing CommandLAB and its dependencies on different operating systems.
+This guide provides detailed instructions for installing commandAGI2 and its dependencies on different operating systems.

 ## System Requirements